 The Acadia’s corrosion warranty is 1 year longer than the GLE’s (6 vs. 5 years).

-GMC pays for scheduled maintenance on the Acadia for 2 years and 24,000 miles.
-GMC will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+GMC pays for the first scheduled maintenance on the Acadia.
+GMC will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Mercedes doesn’t pay scheduled maintenance for the GLE.

 There are almost 5 times as many GMC dealers as there are Mercedes dealers, which makes it much easier should you ever need service under the Acadia’s warranty.

 On the EPA test cycle the Acadia AWD V6 gets better highway fuel mileage than the AMG GLE 43 3.0 twin turbo V6 (385 HP) (17 city/25 hwy vs. 17 city/23 hwy).